belgort-clark/ctec-121-problem-set-11/problem01/problem-set-11-problem-1.md

 In a Python program, write a function named **largerThan** that accepts two arguments: a list, and a number.
 Call this function from a main() function.

-You must pass the list of numbers to the function largerThan along with the value of the variable **n*.
-The list should contain the numbers 0-10.
+You must pass the list of numbers to the function largerThan along with the value of the variable **n**.
+The list must contain the numbers 0-10.

 The function should create a new empty list and add to this list any numbers that are greater than **n**.
 The **largerThan** function should then display all of the numbers **using a loop**.